A variable is a value stored in memory (RAM) that can be used by your application, for example:

 0 for numbers,

-public int health;// No initialiser.
-Default value is 0. public int health = 100;// Field initialiser sets it to 100.
+public int health;// No initializer.
+Default value is 0. public int health = 100;// Field initializer sets it to 100.

-Field initialisers are the first thing to be executed when a new object is created, before even the Constructor is called.
+Field initializers are the first thing to be executed when a new object is created, before even the Constructor is called.